alpacaJin/lumi-s-quest/README.md

 ### How To Play

 - WASD or Arrow Keys to Move
-- Volume ON for best gaming experience
+- Volume ON for Best Gaming Experience
-- Note: There is no ending screen
+- Note: There is no Ending Screen
+- Note: Full-Screen not Recommended

 ### Resources